gardhr/cosi/README.md

 The current release of Cosi (1.0) is pretty stable.
 I try not to introduce any breaking changes but seeing that it's just a personal project it probably doesn't really matter much for now. ;)

+## POSIX support

+Cosi is slowly starting to adopt POSIX functionality.
+If you just don't want any of those features then just be sure to "#define cosi_no_posix".

 ## Caveats

 Proper use of Cosi requires at the very least a fairly basic understanding of the C programming language.